eidellev/inertiajs-adonisjs/README.md

 #### Setting up server side rendering

-After configuring the the package using `ace configure` and enabling SSR, you will need to edit `webpack.ssr.config.js`.
+After configuring the package using `ace configure` and enabling SSR, you will need to edit `webpack.ssr.config.js`.
 Set it up as you have your regular encore config to support your client-side framework of choice.